dn082/Project2/README.md

 # Project2

 ## INTRODUCTION
 In this project, I chose to analyze coffee consumption data using the Global Coffee Health dataset.
-My goal is to understand stress levels in how effect of coffee consumsuption along with other factor, can affect it.
+My goal is to understand stress levels in how effect of coffee consumption, along with other factors, that can affect it.

 ## THE DATASET
 The data I chose to use is a file found from Kaggle called https://www.kaggle.com/datasets/uom190346a/global-coffee-health-dataset.